Hikayat Hang Tuah

-Hikayat Hang Tuah (Jawi: حکاية هڠ تواه) is a Malay work of literature that tells the tale of the legendary Malay warrior, Hang Tuah and his four warrior friends - Hang Jebat, Hang Kasturi, Hang Lekir and Hang Lekiu – who lived during the height of the Sultanate of Malacca in the 15th century.
-The author is unknown, however, it has been accepted that it was written and rewritten by several different authors from different time periods in history with the aim to improvise the tale to fit the society at that certain period of time.
+Hikayat Hang Tuah (Jawi: حکاية هڠ تواه) is a Malay work of literature that tells the tale of the historical figure of a Malay warrior Hang Tuah and his four warrior friends – Hang Jebat, Hang Kasturi, Hang Lekir and Hang Lekiu – who lived during the height of the Sultanate of Malacca in the 15th century.

+The author is unknown and it has been accepted that it was written and compiled by several different authors from the 17th century to the early 18th century.
+The writer Kassim Ahmad argued that each writer aimed to adapt the tale to suit the society in which they lived during that specific period of time.
+Hikayat Hang Tuah was first published by the Methodist Publishing House, Singapore in 1908 and was listed in UNESCO's Memory of the World Programme International Register in 2001.

 Story

 The most memorable chapter in the work concerns a duel between Hang Tuah and his closest friend, Hang Jebat.
 Hang Tuah was falsely accused of adultery with one of his king's maids by his jealous rivals.
 Upon hearing the accusation, the king ordered Hang Tuah killed, without further investigation of the alleged offense.
 Hang Tuah was secretly saved, however, by his executioner, the Bendahara.

 Hang Jebat was aware that Hang Tuah was being unjustly punished and in a show of support and deep loyalty for his friend, revolted against the sultan.
 The sultan's forces were unable to suppress Hang Jebat.

 The sultan later came to realize that Hang Tuah was innocent, and immediately regretted sentencing Hang Tuah to death.
 The Bendahara then told the sultan that Hang Tuah was still alive, and that only Hang Tuah could suppress Hang Jebat's rebellion.
 Hang Tuah was immediately recalled and given amnesty.
 After seven days of fighting, Hang Tuah managed to kill Hang Jebat.

 However, according to the Malay Annals, it was Hang Kasturi that fought with Hang Tuah instead of Hang Jebat.